uxDaniel/visa_rescheduler/README.md

 ## Prerequisites
 - Having a US VISA appointment scheduled already
-- Google Chrome installed (to be controlled by the script)
 - [Optional] API token from Pushover and/or a Sendgrid (for notifications)(You also can use esender.php file in this repo as a email pusher in your website)